todd-petruska/sqlalchemy-challenge/README.md

 ## ​**Station Analysis**:

 This code queries the number of weather stations in the dataset, then identifies the most active weather station by id from 8/23/2016 to 8/23/2017, and revealed that of the nine weather stations, USC00519281 is the most active weather station in Hawaii.
 This code provides the lowest, highest, and average temperatures for USC00519281, and generates a histogram into the resources folder.
-The most frequent temperature is 75 degrees for the quiered timeframe.
+The most frequent temperature is 75 degrees for the queried timeframe.